 Is it any good?

-This huge-scale underwater epic was so highly touted in its production phase that rival Hollywood studios had time to get lookalike (and inferior) marine sci-fi flicks (Deep Star Six and Leviathan, if you had to ask) already in theaters by the time perfectionist director James Cameron released THE ABYSS.
+Lots of orchestral crescendos and awesome visuals in this huge-scale underwater epic.
+The film was so highly touted in its production phase that rival Hollywood studios had time to get lookalike (and inferior) marine sci-fi flicks (Deep Star Six and Leviathan, if you had to ask) already in theaters by the time perfectionist director James Cameron released THE ABYSS.
 Even then, Cameron was less than satisfied, and in DVD and VHS you can find both the original Abyss and a "special edition" that attempted to better blend the alien-first-contact story into the plot.
 Even so, it mixes like the proverbial oil and water.
-Cameron's realization of the characters' high-tech, deep-sea survival ordeal is so fascinating (and excruciatingly suspenseful) in its own right that the sci-fi element seems intrusive -- a Close Encounter of the Rather Unnecessary Kind, even with all the orchestral crescendos and awesome visuals.
+Cameron's realization of the characters' high-tech, deep-sea survival ordeal is so fascinating (and excruciatingly suspenseful) in its own right that the sci-fi element seems intrusive -- a Close Encounter of the Rather Unnecessary Kind.

 Younger viewers who can even tolerate the likes of Jar Jar Binks will be more accepting of the aliens.
 James Cameron later dispensed with the UFO stuff to offer a vivid documentary nature feature Aliens of the Deep.

 Talk to your kids about ...

 Families can talk about ocean exploration and living underwater, and how much of the astounding aquatic technology shown here is the real deal, shot by James Cameron in one of the largest underwater tank-sets ever built -- not sci-fi CGI.
 Dwelling for long periods beneath the surface of the sea poses many of the same challenges as setting up space colonies.
 Ask kids what they would prefer -- manning a space station or a submarine platform?
 How would they have dealt with the unstable Navy SEALS here in a more constructive manner?